pigment/fake-logos/README.md

 ## Usage

-Download or link to the raw [logos on github](http://github.com/pigment/fake-logos/logos)
+Download or link to the logos from the table below

 The logos are accessible by: